ckaznable/ateshi/README.md

 Note: If you enter a value greater than 240, it will be capped at 240.

+To exit the program at any time, press the 'q' key.

 ## Name Origin

 The name `ateshi` comes from an interesting internet meme.
 It's derived from the Japanese phrase `あてぃしガニ` (Ateshi gani), which is a meme associated with a legendary maid VTuber.
 This name adds a touch of humor and uniqueness to the project.